imgiseverything/a11y-tests/README.md

 Using the new(ish) <code>&lt;details&gt;</code> element in HTML can be quick way to get collapsing/expanding (i.e. 'accordion') style content.

+However, it is not considered an optimal pattern for accordions.

 ## 10. [Custom dropdown/Typeahead](./typeahead.html)

 For times when a <code>&lt;select&gt;</code> element won’t do (for various reasons) we need a custom styled one but screen-reader users and/or keyboard users shouldn’t be disadvantaged.